Kugumi/ft_printf/README.md

 | + | Prepends a plus for positive signed-numeric types. |
 | ⌴ (space) | Prepends a space for positive signed-numeric types. |

-Manage the field-width and precision
+Manage the field-width and precision.